-I would like to begin this reflection with a clarification that the “Protocol of Reconciliation and Grace through Separation” is just a proposal that will need to be approved by the General Conference delegates in May, and thus, these ruminations are merely hypothetical.
-However, it comes with a great deal of weight given the broad representation and constituencies of the 16-member team.
-So as the 2020 delegates to General Conference discern how they will vote on the proposed Protocol, as well as the other plans, I believe that it is fair to consider what the implications of the plan for the various branches and ministries of the church—including Higher Education.
+I would like to begin this reflection with a clarification that the “Protocol of Reconciliation and Grace through Separation” is just a proposal that will need to be approved by the General Conference delegates, and thus, these ruminations are merely hypothetical.
+However, the Protocol comes with a great deal of weight given the broad representation and constituencies of the 16-member team.
+So as the 2020 delegates to General Conference discern how they will vote on the proposed Protocol, as well as the other plans, I believe that it is fair to consider the implications of the plan for the various branches and ministries of the church—including Higher Education.

 As one who has taught in higher education and theological education for over 20 years—both inside the United States and abroad—and currently serves as dean for one of the 13 United Methodist seminaries, I am very concerned about the pending division in the UMC, and in particular how a separation might impact theological education and the development of future leaders.
 I believe that leadership development is the lifeblood of any organization—especially the church.
 If you need evidence for the importance of good leadership, just look at the transition that occurs every July 1st in any UM church during appointment season.
-Upon the arrival of a vibrant and visionary pastor attendance and vitality increases and you observe the opposite trend when that same pastor is moved.
-If we are unable to recruit, train and equip a steady stream of young clergy, then the church is in big trouble whether it divides or remains together as a big tent.
+Upon the arrival of a vibrant and visionary pastor attendance vitality increases , and in the inverse, you will observe the opposite trend.
+If we are unable to recruit, train and equip a steady stream of well-trained clergy, then the church is in big trouble whether it divides or remains together as a big tent.

-Once a student finishes undergraduate they most likely already have taken out loans before even considering a graduate degree.
+Once a student finishes undergraduate he/she/they most likely already have taken out loans before even considering a graduate degree.
 According to a 2019 Christian Century article the average MDiv graduate in 2018 carried $54,600 in student load debt.
 Given the average UM pastor earns $44,396, it would take a long-time to pay-off that debt.
-The decline of the UMC has also seen a decline in the Theological Education Fund that has provided scholarships and subsidized seminary education.
+The decline in the UMC has also seen a decrease in the Ministerial Education Fund that has provided scholarships and subsidized seminary education.
 The ordination process in the UMC is also very rigorous, making a guaranteed appointment much less certain for a seminarian entering candidacy.
-These economic realities do not make ordained elder a popular career path for anyone.
+These organizational hurdles and economic realities make the path to ordination difficult.

-Now infuse the uncertain future for the UMC and the controversies surrounding the ordination of LGBTQ persons and same-sex marriage, and we are really shooting ourselves in the foot.
+Now infuse an uncertain future for the UMC and the controversies surrounding the ordination of LGBTQ persons and same-sex marriage, and we are really shooting ourselves in the foot.
 I know personally of a promising cis-gendered 2018 graduate of our seminary that immediately following the special session of the 2019 General Conference wrote his conference’s Board of Ordained Ministries and discontinued his candidacy.
-The exclusive language in the Traditional Plan did not personally impact him, but he discontinued the candidacy process out of solidarity with those who were excluded.
+The exclusive language in the Traditional Plan did not personally impact him, but he discontinued out of solidarity with those who were excluded.
 We also had several seminary applicants call and withdraw their application for admission last spring following the special session.
-In spite of our president’s stand against the Traditional Plan, these young people did not want to study at a seminary that was affiliated with a denomination that had a discriminatory stance on homosexuality.
+In spite of our president’s stand against the Traditional Plan, these prospective students did not want to study at a seminary that was affiliated with a denomination that had a discriminatory stance on homosexuality.